linolayani/linoleparquet.github.io/content/posts/2023/difference-clusterip-nodeport-loadbalancer-kubernetes/index.md

 ## What is a service ?

 Pods get assigned an internal IP address at their creation.
 Client within the cluster can reach the pod on their internal IP address.
-But pods are ephemeral: An unhealthy pod with certain IP address might be replaced by a pod with a different IP address.
-The internal IP address isn't a reliable option
+But pods are ephemeral.
+A restarted pod might get assigned a new IP address.
+Relying on the pod's internal IP isn't a reliable solution.
-That's the issue a service attend to resolve: provide a reliable address to reach pods.
+That's exactly the issue a service attend to resolve: provide a reliable address to reach pods.

----

 ## ClusterIP

 ClusterIP type is the **default** type.
 It exposes the service on a **cluster-internal IP**.
 Only client within the cluster are able to access this service.
 Clients outside of the cluster cannot reach it, which can be desirable for security purpose.

 ![image](./images/clusterip.png#center)

----

 ## LoadBalancer